HolgerJanz/FastAssembler/README.md

 - add line number to source output

+- add option for dump of symbol table

 - condense info output

 - remove option B, always print error line, rename option A to L, and introduce option S for summary, e.g. count of labels and blocks, and memory usage